phn/pytpm/doc/reference_tpm.rst

 .. autofunction:: v3diff
 .. autofunction:: v3sum

+.. rubric:: Modulus

 To cacluate the "modulus" or "length" of a vector use the ``v3mod`` function.
 This function takes a V3 instance and returns a double.

 .. autofunction:: v3mod

+.. rubric:: Scale fields with a scalar

 To scale a V3 vector with a scalar use the ``v3scale`` function.

 .. autofunction:: v3scale

+.. rubric:: Unit vector

 The ``v3unit`` function converts the given vector into a unit vector, i.e., vector of "length" 1.

 .. autofunction:: v3unit

+.. rubric:: Return position vector as a ``V6``

 The ``v32v6`` functions sets the given V3 vector as the "position" vector of a :class:``V6`` vector and returns the V6 vector.
 The type